KCErb/lucky-hasura-docker/README.md

 export HASHED_PASSWORD="$apr1$Vz7vV1pF$Ip0GENX2ah09sEhp2PFaq."
 ```

 The last 6 entries above are related to our monitoring tools, we'll come back to those later.
 Right now, you can fill in the above with randomly generated strings (not too long, some of these services have limits) or with whatever matches your app (`APP_DOMAIN`, `POSTGRES_DB`).
-The `SEND_GRID_KEY` comes from [sendgrid.com](https://sendgrid.com/) and is simply a convenient Lucky default: https://luckyframework.org/guides/deploying/heroku#quickstart.
+The `SEND_GRID_KEY` comes from [sendgrid.com](https://sendgrid.com/) and is simply a convenient Lucky default for handling emails: https://luckyframework.org/guides/deploying/heroku#quickstart.
 You'll see in that page of `Lucky` docs that you can generate your `SECRET_KEY_BASE` by `lucky gen.secret_key` please do that now.

 HERE: Do the above in new foobar server.

+NEXT: before we can actually run the deploy script, we need to get a copy of it on the server and we need a build of the lucky image up on github.
+So let's turn our attention over to the build script

+===> Build

 The next thing to notice here is that we can pass an argument.
 If there is no argument or if its value is `add` we run in 'additive deploy' mode and if it is anything else we run in 'subtractive deploy' mode.
 The idea here is that we can choose to have each deployment only add or subtract columns from the database.
 The difference between the two is simply the order we migrate the database and update the code.
 If we added columns / tables, then we need to migrate the database before updating the code since the old code won't ask for columns that didn't exist before.
 The reverse is true if we take away columns / tables.